Aytida-dev/html-to-pdf-pup/README.md

 > 8. Uses puppeter under the hood for pdf conversion.
 > 9. Returns a pdf buffer .
 > 10. Use dynamic height for pdfs by default.
+> 11. Have a built in cron job to make browser open in hotspots of your api.

 ### Optimizations techniques used:-